 You might have noticed that a great deal of effectiveness and efficiency within the healthcare industry depends on how well professionals can handle various data forms.
 Building a functional healthcare data strategy brings the utmost benefits.
 In such a case, health providers that can harness the power of data handling are the ones who will be most advantageous on the market.

-Healthcare automation can help improve data management and get a competitive edge.
+Automation in healthcare can help improve data management and get a competitive edge.
 Here is how it works.
 EHR ensures seamless data retrieval.
 These machines have all the PHIs and much more.
 After that, AI and ML process the data provided by EHRs to make accurate predictions about the most suitable treatment options.
-Besides, automated EHR tools can generate data in real time and vast volumes.
-That is why they are still relevant after EHR being on the market for more than 50 years (see Fig.5).
+Besides, automated EHR tools can generate data in real-time and in vast volumes.
+That is why they are still relevant after EHR has been on the market for more than 50 years (see Fig.5).

 4. Collaborative Environments Facilitation